The Labyrinth at Glendale

 There is no right or wrong way to walk.
 Suggestions include: silence, openness, questioning, memory, letting go, with a song, at your own pace, skipping, breathing deeply, watching the path, noticing your body, listening for guidance, with a scripture, etc.

-Guidance for walking here.
+Find guidance for walking a Labyrinth here.